HEFTIEProject/heftie-textbook/book/6-export.md

 Note: the heart sample dataset is only 200MB, so the entire dataset could be extracted into a NumPy array (and therefore loaded into memory) if required.
 If you are working with larger datasets, you will need to keep the extracted volume small enough to fit into memory, or extract it as a series of smaller chunks.
+If you are using an in-memory Zarr store, then the entire dataset will be loaded into memory regardless of the size of the sub-volume you extract.

 ```{code-cell} ipython3
 from pathlib import Path